Rotunda, Woolwich: Museum use (1820–2001)

-When it opened as a museum in 1820—one of the earliest of its kind in the world—the younger Congreve set out its aims as providing "practical instruction for the Officers, Non-commissioned Officers, and Men of the Regiment of Artillery, both on the great scale and with the aid of Drawings and Models."
-Congreve added his own model of St James's Park and Carlton House Gardens during the 1814 celebrations (showing the Rotunda in its original position) to the museum's collection, along with his celebrated rockets and other inventions.
-In 1973 the Rotunda was designated as a Grade II* listed building.
+When it opened as a museum in 1820, one of the earliest of its kind in the world, the younger Congreve set out its aims as providing "practical instruction for the Officers, Non-commissioned Officers, and Men of the Regiment of Artillery, both on the great scale and with the aid of Drawings and Models."
+Congreve added his own model of St James's Park and Carlton House Gardens during the 1814 celebrations (showing the Rotunda in its original position) to the museum's collection, though this model is now seemingly lost.
+He also contributed his celebrated rockets and other inventions.